Fast, tiny, and friendly code generator that turns your C structs into fully featured JSON serializers/deserializers.

 Overview

-json-gen-c is a program for searializing C struct to JSON and deserializing JSON to C struct back.
-It parse structs' definition files then generate C codes to serialize and deserialize struct
+json-gen-c is a program for serializing C structs to JSON and deserializing JSON to C structs.
+It parses struct definition files then generates C code to handle both directions.

 Build and Install